 - Disconnection from reality

 One of the hallmarks of schizophrenia is that it affects a person’s ability to think logically and recognize reality.
 The disease affects about 1 in every 100 people around the world.
 Getting enrolled in a schizophrenia treatment program, such as the one at Viewpoint Dual Recovery Center can be essential in helping people establish routines and adhere to their medication schedule.
 It allows those with this mental disorder to learn to manage day-to-day living.

 Many experts believe the development of schizophrenia ties back to various genetic and environmental factors.
 Having a family history of the disorder can increase a person’s chances of inheriting the disease by 10 percent.
 Research has identified specific genes that heighten a person’s risk of developing schizophrenia.
-They affect brain development and interfere in the way nerve cells communicate.
+They affect brain development and interfere with the way nerve cells communicate.

 The disorder may manifest during childhood and persist throughout a person’s life.
 Many people who have schizophrenia may end up isolating themselves from others due to the difficulty they have with their thought processes and perception of the world.

+The symptoms of schizophrenia tend to be chronic and debilitating.
 Schizophrenia falls into a classification with several other psychotic disorders.
 Those who suffer from the condition may experience the following symptoms:

 - Disorganized speech

 - Inability to finish out activities

 - Problems with working memory